ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 This key is used to indicate the target port for connection ({{Section 6.2 of SVCB}}).
 If omitted, the client SHALL use the default port number for each transport protocol (853 for DoT and DoQ, 443 for DoH).

 This key is automatically mandatory for this binding.
-This means that a client that does not respect the `port` key MUST ignore any SVCB record that contains this key.
+This means that a client that does not respect the "`port`" key MUST ignore any SVCB record that contains this key.
 (See {{Section 7 of SVCB}} for the definition of "automatically mandatory".)

-Support for the `port` key can be unsafe if the client has implicit elevated access to some network service (e.g., a local service that is inaccessible to remote parties) and that service uses a TCP-based protocol other than TLS.
+Support for the "`port`" key can be unsafe if the client has implicit elevated access to some network service (e.g., a local service that is inaccessible to remote parties) and that service uses a TCP-based protocol other than TLS.
 A hostile DNS server might be able to manipulate this service by causing the client to send a specially crafted TLS SNI or session ticket that can be misparsed as a command or exploit.
-To avoid such attacks, clients SHOULD NOT support the `port` key unless one of the following conditions applies:
+To avoid such attacks, clients SHOULD NOT support the "`port`" key unless one of the following conditions applies:

 * The client is being used with a DNS server that it trusts not attempt this attack.
 * The client is being used in a context where implicit elevated access cannot apply.